Colorectal Cancer Risk Factors

 Night shift work

-Results of one study suggested working a night shift at least 3 nights a month for at least 15 years may increase the risk of colorectal cancer in women.
-The study authors suggested this might be due to changes in levels of melatonin (a hormone that responds to changes in light) in the body.
-More research is needed to confirm or refute this finding.
+Some studies suggest working a night shift regularly may increase the risk of colorectal cancer.
+It is thought this might be due to changes in levels of melatonin (a hormone that responds to changes in light) in the body.
+More research is needed.

 Previous treatment for certain cancers

 Some studies have found that men who survive testicular cancer seem to have a higher rate of colorectal cancer and some other cancers.
-This might be because of the treatments they have received.
+This might be because of the treatments they have received such as radiation therapy.

 Several studies have suggested that men who had radiation therapy to treat prostate cancer might have a higher risk of rectal cancer because the rectum receives some radiation during treatment.
 Most of these studies are based on men treated in the 1980s and 1990s, when radiation treatments were less precise than they are today.
 The effect of more modern radiation methods on rectal cancer risk is not clear.